intel/iot-js-api/api/board/pwm.md

 The `pin` property inherited from [`Pin`](./README.md/#pin) can take values defined by the board mapping.

-The `address` property inherited from [`Pin`](./README.md/#pin) is initialized by implementation with the pin mapping value provided by the board, and represents the identifier of the pin in the given platform and operating system.
+The `address` property inherited from [`Pin`](./README.md/#pin) is initialized by the implementation with the pin mapping value provided by the board, and represents the identifier of the pin in the given platform and operating system.

 The `mode` property inherited from [`Pin`](./README.md/#pin) takes the value `"pwm"`.